-- Students must attain at least two credits from the Career Development Courses provided by the Innovator and Inventor Development Platform (IIDP) or other equivalent courses specified by their department to fulfill the requirements of the master's degree. - Each course is assigned either or both of the GAs below (GA0M, GA1M).
-Students must fulfill both of the GAs by acquiring two or more credits from Career Development Courses.
-For example, by taking a course that is assigned both GA0M and GA1M, the GA requirement will be fulfilled. - For details about completion requirements, carefully read the study guide for your major. - Each department offers courses for working adult students.
+- Students must attain at least two credits from the Entrepreneurship Courses provided by CEE or equivalent courses specified by their department to fulfill the requirements of their master's degree. - Each course is assigned one of the two, both, or neither of the GAs below (GA0M, GA1M). - Students must fulfill both of the GAs by acquiring two or more credits from these courses.
+For example, by taking a course that is assigned both GAOM and GA1M, the GA requirement will be fulfilled.
+On the other hand, by taking a course that is assigned neither of the two GAs, students will be awarded credit(s) but the GA requirement will not be fulfilled. - For details about completion requirements, carefully read the study guide for your major. - Each Department offers courses for working adult students.
 Please consult your academic supervisor if you wish to take such courses.